scottish-pl-institute/splv/2025-edinburgh/index.md

 ## Further Information

-If you have any questions please get in contact with the local organising team
+If you have any questions please contact the organisers at:
-at:

 <splv-2025-organisers-group@uoe.onmicrosoft.com>

-The principal organisers of SPLV25 are:
+The organisers of SPLV25 are:

 * Malin Altenmüller <malin.altenmuller@ed.ac.uk>
 * Ohad Kammar <ohad.kammar@ed.ac.uk>